KarolDawidG/Authentication-React_Express/README.md

 You can do this by:
 Creating a .env file in the backend directory (Authentication-React Express/log-reg_back-end) and adding your database connection details.

+4. Creating the .env File:
+ - Create a new file named .env in /log-reg_back-end directory.

+5. Setting Environment Variables:

+- PASS: This is a password you choose for an unspecified purpose.
+Make sure it's secure.
+- USER: Set a password for the application on the Google website for your gmail account.
+- HOST_DB: Set this to localhost if your database runs locally.
+Otherwise, provide the database host address.
+- NAME_DB: The name of your database, such as example_name.
+- USER_DB: Your database username.
+This is often root or any custom username you have set for your database.
+- PASS_DB: Your database password.
+Leave it blank if your database doesn't have a password, otherwise fill in your database password.
+- PORT: The port on which your local server will run.
+3001 is a common choice, but you can use any free port.
+- JWT_SECRET: A secret key for JWT (JSON Web Token) used to secure web tokens.
+You can generate a random string for this.
+- service: This is typically the email service provider, like gmail for Google Mail.
+- REACT_APP_SECRET_KEY and REACT_APP_SITE_KEY: This is a secret key, used in recaptcha.
+To generate a key, visit the website: https://www.google.com/recaptcha You will create two keys: a secret key and a site key.
+You will have to use the latter on the frontend side in the folder: \log-reg_front-end\src\components\Authentication\Register\RegForm
+- JWT_CONFIRMED_TOKEN: Another token for JSON Web Tokens, used for email confirmation or other secure processes.
+Generate a unique, complex string for this.

 #### Once the dependencies are installed and the database is configured, you can start the application by running the following commands in separate terminal windows (CMD):

 # For the backend: